busterswt/openstack-networking/One - Neutron Flat Networking.md

     "provider_networks":
 ```

-The bridge configuration should be modified to mirror that below, if it doesn't already exist:
+The bridge configuration should be modified to mirror the following example, if it doesn't already exist:

 ```
 {